Jatindra23/Persona_Generator_langchain/README.md

 ## Prerequisites

-- Python should be grater than 3.9 oand less than 3.10 (otherwise langgraph will not work properly)
+- Python should be >=3.9 and less than 3.10 (otherwise langgraph will not work properly)
 - [pip](https://pip.pypa.io/en/stable/installation/)

 ## Installation